servalproject/serval-dna/doc/OpenWRT.md

  - checks that all software tools and libraries it depends on are present,
  - on the first invocation only, runs a manual component selection and configuration dialog called *menuconfig*
- - for each selected package, invokes its [OpenWRT Makefile][], which downloads the package's source code and cross-compiles it for the selected target architecture
+ - for each selected package, invokes the package's [OpenWRT Makefile][], which downloads the package's source code and cross-compiles it for the selected target architecture
  - aggregates all compiled components into a firmware image

 During the build, continuous Internet access is required to allow downloading